particle-iot/docs/src/content/reference/cloud-apis/firmware-update-events.md

 ### Device OS update 2 (v4)

-This is the final step before the device boots with the new firmware.
+This is the final reboot before the device boots with the new firmware and Device OS.

 ```event-viewer
 {"data":"online","ttl":60,"published_at":"2024-05-13T16:18:11.770Z","coreid":"e00fce68ece1d3d21a73dcc9","userid":"","version":0,"public":false,"productID":30301,"name":"spark/status"}